Graduate Certificate in Entrepreneurship

 The program is open to all graduate students from any discipline.
 Students in non-business, STEM fields are encouraged to participate.
 The meshing of students with science, engineering, medical, accounting, marketing, and legal backgrounds accounts for the formation of unique teams with diverse backgrounds.
 These backgrounds and experiences allow the team to leverage their expertise when generating ideas for a business or non-profit and competing in business plan competitions.

-Requirement: You must be a graduate student in good standing with the graduate school.
+Requirement: You must be a University of Arkansas graduate student in good standing with the graduate school.

-For more information, please contact Cynthia Sides at email@example.com.
+For more information, please contact Deb Williams at email@example.com.

 Outline of Course Content

-Students must complete 12 credit hours, including 9 required credit hours and 3 elective credit hours as outlined below.
-All courses count as electives in your major M.S., M.A., or Ph.D. program.
+To receive the Graduate Certificate in Entrepreneurship, students must complete 12 credit hours, including 9 required credit hours from the Walton College of Business and 3 elective credit hours as outlined below.
+Students should meet with their degree program advisor to determine how certificate courses count towards their major M.S., M.A., or Ph.D. program.

 Electives may be taken at any point during the graduate career and must be courses related to entrepreneurship.
 These courses may be offered by the Walton College of Business or by any other college at the University of Arkansas.
 Options are available in, but are not limited to the following disciplines:

-See the following list for approved elective courses, or contact Dr. Carol Reeves to discuss approval for elective options.
+See the following list for approved elective courses, or contact Deb Williams to discuss approval for elective options.

 Dale Bumpers College of Agricultural, Food, and Life Sciences